I am a social scientist, data scientist, community-engaged scholar,

 Also, sometimes I play the mandolin, pretend I’m learning to play the

-banjo, and harbor a dream of joining a home-grown
+banjo (among other instruments), and harbor a dream of joining a home-grown

 bluegrass band!